-4.2 Exceptional circumstances could include:

-- Service personnel returning from a tour of duty abroad where it is evidenced the parent will not be in receipt of any leave in the near future that coincides with school holidays. - Where an absence from school is recommended by a health professional as part of a parent's or child's rehabilitation from a medical or emotional issue (IHCP). - The death or terminal illness of a person close to the family. - To attend a wedding or funeral of a person close to the family. - Any strong personal reasons why a family might need to take a child away from school for a short break. - 4.3 Any examples provided are illustrative rather than exhaustive.
+- e.
+Exceptional circumstances could include: - Service personnel returning from a tour of duty abroad where it is evidenced - the parent will not be in receipt of any leave in the near future that coincides with school holidays. - Where an absence from school is recommended by a health professional as part - of a parent's or child's rehabilitation from a medical or emotional issue (IHCP). - The death or terminal illness of a person close to the family. - To attend a wedding or funeral of a person close to the family. - f.
+Any examples provided are illustrative rather than exhaustive.
 It is acceptable to take a student's previous record of attendance into account when the school is making decisions.
 The fundamental principles for defining 'exceptional' are rare, significant, unavoidable and short.
 And by 'unavoidable' it implies that an event could not reasonably be scheduled at another time.
-It is important to note that Headteachers can agree the absence of a child in exceptional circumstances and this discretion can be used also to determine the length of the authorised absence. - 4.4 Where Penalty Notices are imposed, the regulations state that the penalty will be £160 to be paid within 28 days, reduced to £80 if paid within 21 days.
-Penalty Notices are issued to each parent of each child.
-Failure to pay the penalty in full by the end of the 28-day period will result in prosecution by the Local Authority. - 4.5 Section 444 of the Education Act 1996 says that parents are guilty of an offence of failing to secure regular attendance at school unless they can prove that the child was absent: - with leave (the school has given permission) - due to sickness or any unavoidable cause (the sickness or unavoidable cause must relate to the child, not the parent) - religious observance
+It is important to note that Headteachers can agree the absence of a child in exceptional circumstances and this discretion can be used also to determine the length of the authorised absence. - g.
+The school will endeavour to support the student and parent if attendance to school becomes an issue.
+If different strategies have failed and the student continues to remain absent, they may be referred to external agencies for further intervention.